ted-spence-avalara/developer-dot/avatax/dev-guide/locations/using-locations.md

     <li>If the customer selects an existing location, the </li>
 </ul>

-Now that you've created a Locations successfully it's time to use that Location data for reporting purposes on a transaction.
+Now that you've created a location successfully it's time to use that location data for reporting purposes on a transaction.

 <div class="dev-guide-test" id="test">
     <div class="dev-guide-test-heading">Test Case - 9.2.3</div>